 Nowadays, 69% of all entrepreneurs begin their journey in the business world by creating their first company at home.
-Home-based businesses are not only a growing trend – they are also the way forward for millions of enthusiastic and talented professionals who are looking for an independent alternative to their 9 to 5 routine.
+Home-based businesses are a growing trend.
+They are the way forward for millions of enthusiastic and talented professionals who are looking for an independent alternative to their 9 to 5 routine.

-While long-established companies have moved to public premises, more and more startups and small tech businesses are embracing the potential of a forever at-home routine, which lets them stay competitive and active in the digital market.
+While long-established companies have moved to public premises, more startups and small tech businesses are embracing the potential of a forever at-home routine.
+This convenience allows them stay competitive and active in the digital market.

 Buffer, for instance, is a brilliant example of how a remote team can come together to create an intuitive and streamlined platform.

-OnTheGoSystems is a well-known name for bloggers and freelancers who publish on WordPress, as the 100% remote company creates dedicated plugins for the community.
+OnTheGoSystems is a well-known name for bloggers and freelancers who publish on WordPress.
+It’s known as a 100% remote company.

-In other words, your home-based business is not defined by its location – and has the potential to grow into a significant venture without ever needing to rent office space.
+Your business has the potential to grow into a significant venture without ever needing to rent office space.

-However, whether you decide to find a place to call your physical headquarters, or whether you are happy with a virtual approach, it’s important to understand that not all home-based businesses make it past the first few years.
+However, even if you’re happy to start your business from your home, it’s important to understand that not all home based businesses make it past the first few years.

 Indeed, even a solid strategy can’t save you from the mistakes of misunderstanding your priorities as a home-based venture.

-There’s a difficult dilemma for first-time business owners that has a lot to do with the capitalist understanding of the business world.
-In essence, entrepreneurs start a venture in the hope of increasing their financial wealth – ultimately, you want your venture to work, and to do, it has to make money.
+Many entrepreneurs start a venture in the hope of increasing their financial wealth.
+Ultimately, you want your venture to work and make money.